The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 ### Adding a New Design

+**Note:** This step is for advanced users.
+If you are a beginner, first understand the flow by completing this tutorial and come back to this step later to add a new design.

 To add a new design to the `flow`, refer to the document [here](../user/AddingNewDesign.md).

 Note: The following design-specific configuration variables are required